ultralytics/mnist/README.md

 # Contact

-For questions or comments please contact Glenn Jocher at glenn.jocher@ultralytics.com or visit us at http://www.ultralytics.com/contact
+**Issues should be raised directly in the repository.** For additional questions or comments please email Glenn Jocher at glenn.jocher@ultralytics.com or visit us at https://contact.ultralytics.com.